ImagoXV/NanoASV/README.md

 Unknown OTUs seed sequence are added.
 The final file is fed to FastTree to produce a tree file Tree file is then implemented into the final phyloseq object.
 This allows for phylogeny of unknown OTUs and 16S based phylogeny taxonomical estimation of the entity.
-This step can be avoided with the --notree option.
+This step can be avoided with the `--notree` option.

 ## Phylosequization

-Alignments results, taxonomy, clustered unknown entities and 16S based phylogeny tree are used to produce a phyloseq object: NanoASV.rdata
+Alignments results, taxonomy, clustered unknown entities and 16S based phylogeny tree are used to produce a phyloseq object: `NanoASV.rdata`
-Please refer to the metadata.csv file in Minimal dataset to be sure to input the correct file format for phyloseq to produce a correct phyloseq object.
+Please refer to the `metadata.csv` file in Minimal dataset to be sure to input the correct file format for phyloseq to produce a correct phyloseq object.
-You can choose not to remove Eukaryota, Chloroplasta and Mitochondria sequences (pruned by default) using --r_cleaning 0 A CSV file encompassing taxonomy and abundance is produced as well and stored into Results/CSV.
+You can choose not to remove Eukaryota, Chloroplasta and Mitochondria sequences (pruned by default) using `--r_cleaning 0` A CSV file encompassing taxonomy and abundance is produced as well and stored into `./Results/CSV`.

 ## Acknowledgments